 - Heat: It’s true that the summer heat in Death Valley can be very dangerous and life threatening.
 However, you won’t fall in a coma after being outside for more than 10 minutes.
 Of course, a hike at midday can be dangerous and we’d never suggest that.
 But if you want to stay outside a little longer than 10 minutes during the day it’s totally fine.
 Please remember to follow our tips above regarding shoes, hats, water and dehydration!

 - Hiking: It’s possible to hike even in the boiling summer months.
 However, DO NOT hike on the valley floor (Badwater Basin, Zabriskie Point, etc.) after 10 AM!
 Don’t do longer hikes at all in summer at lower elevations.
 However, the easy and short ones are possible if you finish them before 10 a.m. and if you bring enough water and protection.
 For longer hikes: During the very hot months it’s only safe if you hike in higher elevations like we described above in the summer section (Wildrose Peak, Telescope Peak).
 Bring some layer of clothes if you start early, since it’s cooler up there.

-Must-visit places in the desert wonderland of Death Valley are definitely Badwater Basin, Zabriskie Point and Dante's View.
-While Badwater and Zabriskie are close to Furnace Creek, Dante's View is a little more remote.
+If you got one day only, the must-visit places in the desert wonderland of Death Valley are definitely Badwater Basin, Zabriskie Point and Dante’s View.
+While Badwater and Zabriskie are close to Furnace Creek, Dante’s View is a little more remote.